 How do the controls work together?

 These two parameters can be used in conjunction to define more precise control over self-service sign-up.
-For example, the following command will allow users to perform self-service sign-up, but only if those users already have an account in Azure AD (in other words, users who would need an email-verified account to be created first cannot perform self-service sign-up):
+For example, the following command allows users to perform self-service sign-up, but only if those users already have an account in Azure AD (in other words, users who would need an email-verified account to be created first can't perform self-service sign-up):